 Free FINRA Series 7 (General Securities Representative) Opening Accounts Practice Questions

-Study account opening procedures and customer documentation for Series 7.
-Questions test new account forms, suitability requirements, anti-money laundering (AML) compliance, customer identification, and fiduciary obligations.
+Account opening and customer documentation on the FINRA Series 7 exam covers new account forms, suitability requirements (FINRA Rule 2111), anti-money laundering (AML) compliance, Customer Identification Program (CIP), and fiduciary obligations.

 26 Hard